tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- Slip into the rentas hold **stealth encounter**
 	- Description tone and atmosphere
 		- temperature drops, thick air condenses on  carved walls
-		- Few of you are familiar with this place so you are diligently
+		- Few of you are familiar with this place so you are diligently following a map
+			- this map shows
+				- an entrance from rentas hold

 	- You see a figure small figuure with rigid posture eet deko
 	- Undead signals (make this an unavop)
 		- You are almost out but you are slightly perplexed by your map, its reading forward on a smooth wall